-- Unsubsidized Federal Stafford Loans
+- 1. Unsubsidized Federal Stafford loans.

-- Subsidized Federal Stafford Loans
+- 2. Subsidized Federal Stafford loans.

-- Unsubsidized Direct Stafford Loans (other than PLUS loans)
+- 3. Unsubsidized Direct Stafford loans (other than PLUS loans).

-- Subsidized Direct Stafford Loans
+- 4. Subsidized Direct Stafford loans.

-- Federal Perkins Loans
+- 5. Federal Perkins loans.

-- Federal Parent (PLUS) Loans
+- 6. Federal PLUS loans.

-- Direct PLUS Loans
+- 7. Direct PLUS loans.

-- Federal Pell Grants for which a Return of funds is required
+- 8. Federal Pell Grants for which a return of funds is required.

+- 9. Academic Competetiveness Grants for which a return of funds is required.

-- Federal Supplemental Opportunity Grants for which a Return of funds is required
+- 10. National Smart Grants for which a return of funds is required.

-- Other assistance under the Title for which a Return of funds is required (e.g., LEAP)
+- 11. Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required.